CitricVenus/MicroServicesTask/README.md

  Use for each project:
 `mvn spring-boot:run`

-1. First Run the Eureka Proyect
+1. First Run the Eureka Project
-2. Second, Run the server proyect inside Principal-server.
+2. Second, Run the server project inside Principal-server.
 3. Then Run the others Projects.

 User: